iixiiartist/setique/public/about.md

-# About Setique - The Curated Dataset Marketplace
+# About Setique - The Curated Dataset Ecosystem

 ## What is Setique?

-Setique (setique.com) is a marketplace platform that connects data curators with businesses, researchers, and developers who need high-quality training datasets for artificial intelligence and machine learning projects.
+Setique (setique.com) is an ecosystem platform that connects data curators with businesses, researchers, and developers who need high-quality training datasets for artificial intelligence and machine learning projects.

 ## Platform Overview